 There’s a lot to unpack here, that it almost feels disadvantageous to write about it all.
 It’s definitely worth the experience – if not to be scared for the thrill, it’s an impeccably mesmerizing experience to be plucked and placed into a horror “world” for a night.
 You’re completely surrounded by the scares at any given moment, and the food and drink certainly don’t hurt either.
 The setting, placed by the harbor, adds to the overall atmosphere, as you do feel relatively secluded and open out by the water.
 And if you’re brave enough to finish all the mazes, you’ll walk through quite a few standout moments that just further this feeling.
 You’ll know exactly what I mean the second you come across them.

 Overall, Queen Mary’s Dark Harbor is an experience that is well worth your time, casual horror fan or not.
 If you’re close by, it should definitely be a no-brainer.
 There are a plethora of smaller haunted houses in the LA area, but it’s nice to step out and experience one with the resources and capability to produce a large-scale spook-fest like this.
-For more information on the best-haunted houses in the area,
+For more information on the best-haunted houses in the area, we have the guide just for you HERE.

 Your email address will not be published.